INTRODUCTION BIBLIOGRAPHIC REVIEW NATIONAL VERSIONS SCALE CONSTRUCTION

 Research collaborators

-1970-2005: During 2010/2011 we have been working on deriving Finnish scale scores for five yearly intervals in this period (using census data).
-A first set of scales were published in October 2010, with further work planned.
+Current status1970-2005: During 2010/2011 we have been working on deriving Finnish scale scores for five yearly intervals in this period (using census data).
+A set of scales were published in October 2010.

 Research collaborators / Collaborateur dans la recherche